 5. Flower Arrangements

 You don’t often see olive branches in flower arrangements, but they can be a great filler.
 If you don’t want too many flowers in the arrangement, you can fill the empty space with olive branches.
-They’ll look great, natural, and will also give some extra scent to the arrangement.
+They’ll look great and natural and will also give some extra scent to the arrangement.

 Olive tree branches go especially well with roses (both red and white), dahlias, red peony flowers, and flor magnolia.
 You can check some olive branch flower arrangements here.